 We have representatives from the federal governments of both Mexico and the United States, as well as state and local officials from both sides of the border.
 We have men and women from the private sector - energy producers and energy consumers - university professors researchers and members of environmental groups.

-The Forum has met at least once in each of the 10 U.S. and Mexican border states, and are glad to return to Texas for the twentieth anniversary.
+The Forum has met at least once in each of the 10 U.S. and Mexican border states, and is glad to return to Texas for the twentieth anniversary.